This is an open letter to those with whom I have crossed paths during the screening process, have hired, trained, and

 Letting an employee go is never easy and it will never be easy as we deal with something far from what we see, it concerns finances that may affect the support of their own families.
-However, just like in a country to be disciplined and to avoid lawlessness, we have rules to abide by.
+However, just like in a country to be disciplined and avoid lawlessness, we have rules to abide by.
 The HR process is a cycle and seems like a never-ending courtship and breakups – if I may describe it.
 Ever since I recommended you for hiring, I have always believed in you.
 There could have been some bumps along the way and sometimes we failed to make it work.
 I know that my part is to be by your side while you’re an employee but don’t forget that I am the management’s representative as well.
 I represent both you and our management therefore, I could not take sides when things get rough.
 I need to be objective and even though I have the heart to listen and understand you, I have a role to part-take.
 I have to do my job but believe me when I say I would want to make things easier for you.
 Like you, I am also an employee and I have to see the end of it without any legal complications.
-Just like any breakups, no perfect timing, no perfect way.
+Just like any breakup, no perfect timing, no perfect way.
 We both get hurt in the end.
 Letting you go will not add merit to my job and it will add up to my pile of vacancy list but I have to do it – be it voluntary or involuntary.
 Truth be told, my heart always sympathizes but I cannot empathize with each and every one.
 You have all the right to file a case against the management but remember, the world is small and life is short.
 Life is about building and maintaining bridges rather than burning them.
 There were also times I am asking myself if I Am still in the right profession.
 For the management, this is ‘just’ work.